Liquid resistor: Liquid neutral earthing resistor

 A common use in the electrical power generating and distribution industry is as a fault current limiter in the common neutral leg of large three-phase transformers and generators.
 In the UK they are known as Liquid Neutral Earthing Resistors (LNERs).

 A rating of 0.5 megawatt for 30 seconds would not be unusual to protect the winding of a 660 MW generator.
 In this application where a neutral leg current flows due to a current imbalance between the generator or transformer windings due to a fault, it is limited in magnitude by the resistor.

 A permanently installed current transformer (CT) fixed around the neutral leg feeder to the LNER senses the current.
 The CT sends a signal current to an external sensing circuit (the protection system) which then sends a signal to the relevant circuit breaker to open and disconnect the supply or isolate the generator (or transformer) from the fault.
 The ohmic value of the resistor is calculated as a function of the permissible fault current and the system voltage to earth.

 Electrolyte in power industry LNERs

-The electrolyte is normally soda ash and/or baking soda.
+The electrolyte is normally sodium carbonate (soda ash) and/or sodium bicarbonate (baking soda).
 This salt solution is alkaline and electrode corrosion effects on galvanised steel tanks is manageable if re-galvanisation is possible.

 The resistance of the bulk electrolyte is a function of temperature and the concentration of the salt governed by the formula: